Flatout007/algo_problems/Algorithims/zig_zag.md

     2.WHILE iterator's less than len of s, DO step#3.;

-    3.FOR 0 in range of mat's len, fill column with chars from s; then, FOR mat's len-2 down to 1, simulate diagonal by filling column, but excluding already seen & column cells to be used next iteration;
+    3.FOR 0 in range of mat's len, fill column with chars from s; then, FOR mat's len-2 down to 1, simulate diagonal by filling column, excluding already seen & column cells to be used next iteration;
 ```

 ## JavaScript